dxw/playbook/guides/setting-up-a-new-project.md

 There are a number of outcomes you should aim to get out of a kick-off.
-This is important especially if we are working with that client for the first time and there are areas that are not very clear to us, or to them.
+This is important especially if we are working with that client for the first time and there are areas that are not clear to us, or to them.
 You can structure a kick-off in the way that works best for you, but some frameworks that will help you get the outcomes you need are below: